-Remembering the Dream Warrior on National Indigenous Peoples Day.
+Remembering the Dream Warrior.
 I can’t even remember the year.
 I’d guess about 2002 – in the dead of winter.
 It was night.
 I was driving a rear-wheel, two-door, brown 1980-something on the Trans-Canada Highway in the middle of an ungodly snowstorm.

 In the passenger seat was a near-300 lb.
 (OF MUSCLE!)
 An indigenous wrestler named Dream Warrior.
 We were in a car that we borrowed just for this trip.
 We wrestled in Portage la Prairie earlier that day, a small town just outside Winnipeg, Manitoba.

 At the time, there weren’t a lot of First Nation wrestlers in Canada – at least that’s how it felt.
 Off the top of my head, there was me, Dream Warrior, and of course, The First Nation Sensation Wavell Starr.
 I checked in with Wavell when I began writing this article.
 Wavell and the Dream Warrior were good friends.